QuentinRa/blog.quentinra.dev/tools/git/index.md

-**LICENSE**: you may also put a LICENSE even if you don't want to put restrictions on your code, to protect yourself from complaints (MIT LICENSE is good for that).
+**LICENSE**: you may also put a LICENSE even if you don't want to put restrictions on your code, to protect yourself from complains (MIT LICENSE is good for that).
 You should check
 [this link](https://choosealicense.com/).

 **.gitignore**: you may not want to commit some files like high-churn ones or big files...
-Create a file called is a good practice, you can
+Create a file called "gitignore" is a good practice, you can

 * generate one [here](https://www.toptal.com/developers/gitignore).
 * use a template [here](https://github.com/github/gitignore)